jbridson/silverstripe-framework/docs/en/tutorials/2-extending-a-basic-site.md

 	}

 This function simply runs a database query that gets the latest news articles from the database.
 By default, this is five, but you can change it by passing a number to the function.
 See the [Data Model](../topics/datamodel) documentation for details.
-We can reference this function as a page control in our *HomePage* template:
+We can reference this function as a page control in our *HomePage.ss* template:

 **themes/simple/templates/Layout/Homepage.ss**